-Alicia Schwab writes and illustrates for children’s books.
-A large influence on her stories stems from growing up in the lush wooded hills of southern Wisconsin.
-The forest shrouded their home creating an almost secret world immersed with wild things.
-Her architect Dad’s constant construction and deconstruction of parts the house caused the occasional curious creature to tip-toe inside to see what all the fuss was about.
-Alicia also spent many happy hours building forts with her siblings and drawing with her older brother.
-Now she lives in Minnesota with her adventurous husband, daughter, and their puppy-dog that accompany Alicia on long walks past ponds and marshes.
+Alicia Schwab writes and illustrates children’s books.
+A large influence on her stories stems from growing up in the lush wooded hills of southern Wisconsin, building forts with her siblings and drawing with her older brother.
+She holds a BFA in art and design from the University of Wisconsin-Stout, and began her career by co-founding a graphic design firm in Hannover, Germany.
+Now she lives in Minnesota with her adventurous husband, daughter, and their dog.

-Alicia illustrates with acrylics and pixels.
-After she obtained her BFA in art and design from the University of Wisconsin-Stout, her career began by co-founding a graphic design firm in Hannover, Germany where she illustrated non-fiction books, magazines, and business newsletters.
-Since returning to the States, she has illustrated the books: Great Group Skits (for teens); Good Grief/Pet Loss (for adults); and a book for St. Catherine’s University.
-In her free time, Alicia is the Illustrator Coordinator and Volunteer Coordinator for SCBWI Minnesota where she launched and facilitates the chapter’s Postcard Gallery and the annual Banner Contest.
+Alicia illustrated the books: The Mukluk Ball (picture book); Great Group Skits (for teens); and Good Grief/Pet Loss (for adults); a book for St. Catherine’s University.
+And in her free time, Alicia is the Illustrator Coordinator and Volunteer Coordinator for SCBWI Minnesota where she launched and facilitates the Postcard Gallery and the annual Banner Contest.

 Additional items Alicia has illustrated for:

-“One of the things I receive rave reviews on about my book is the cover art, so beautifully rendered by the talented artist Alicia Schwab.
-From my babbled description of what my intent was with my book, she created my touching, poignant cover.” -Sid Korpi, author of Good Grief, Finding Peace After Pet Loss
+Good Grief, Finding Peace After Pet Loss "One of the things I receive rave reviews on about my book is the cover art, so beautifully rendered by the talented artist Alicia Schwab.
+From my babbled description of what my intent was with my book, she created my touching, poignant cover." —Sid Korpi

 2011 Green Book Award—(Category: Animals) for the book: Good Grief.